 HTML attributes generated through a variable

-Now all template (.tpl) files can output 3 new variables; $attributes, $title_attributes, and $content_attributes which like the $classes variable mentioned above can be altered or added to in your preprocess functions.
+Now all template (.tpl) files can output 3 new variables; $attributes, $title_attributes, and $content_attributes which like the$classes

-• ‘weight’ – You can now weight your CSS file loading although I can’t think of too many times when you’d need this.
+The drupal_add_css() function is used to attach CSS files to pages and the following functionality has been added:- ‘weight’ – You can now weight your CSS file loading although I can’t think of too many times when you’d need this.

-• ‘browsers’ – You can now browser-targeted your CSS files, so you can easily add IE CSS fixes without needing to add code to your templates, which is great in my opinion.
+- ‘browsers’ – You can now browser-targeted your CSS files, so you can easily add IE CSS fixes without needing to add

 Variable process functions can now be used for all theming hooks